apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 ### <a name="persisting-indexes"></a>Persisting indexes to FileSystem

-By default Lucene indexes are stored in the `NodeStore`.
+By default, Lucene indexes are stored in the `NodeStore`.
 If required they can be stored on the file system directly

     - jcr:primaryType = "oak:QueryIndexDefinition"